nomeata/haskell-for-readers/haskell-for-readers.md

 :::

 ::: Solution
-There are four: `Nothing`, `Just Nothing`, `Just False` and `Just True`.
+There are four: `Nothing`, `Just Nothing`, `Just (Just False)` and `Just (Just True)`.
 It can be useful if, for example, the outer `Maybe` indicates whether some input was *valid*, whereas `Just Nothing` could indicate that the input was valid, but empty.
 But arguably this is not best practice, and dedicated data types with more speaking names could be preferred here.
 :::

 ### `Either` ☆